Michael-Reefe/Loki.jl/README.md

 ---
 ## Changelog

+### 04/01/26

+Added the "spaxel_timelimit" option to set an upper limit on how long each spaxel fit can take, as a last resort to prevent hanging or unrecoverable fits.
+The default is a very lenient 3600 seconds (1 hour), which should never be reached under normal circumstances.

+The option can be changed either in the options.toml file, or passing it directly into a CubeFitter.

 ### 03/04/26

 Added the new "map_marker" parameter to allow the user to manually adjust the position of the red "X" in the 2D parameter maps.